pangeo-data/pangeo-eosc/providers/kubernetes/README.md

 The official helm chart uses [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) that are not allowed in the baremetal kubernetes deployment at CESNET.
-The modified chart under [helm/daskhub/](helm/daskhub/) is adapted to avoid that issue.
+The modified chart under the [daskhub/](./daskhub/) folder is adapted to avoid that issue.

 ## Before going ahead

-Please update two fields in the `values.yaml` provided:
+Please configure the values below accordingly:

-* `token1` and `token2` must be replaced with a hash generated using `openssl rand -hex 32` on Linux.
+* [daskhub.yaml](./daskhub.yaml): `token1` and `token2` must be replaced with a hash generated using `openssl rand -hex 32` on Linux.
-* `pangeo.vm.fedcloud.eu` must be replaced with your DNS hostname.
+* [daskhub-secrets.yaml](./daskhub-secrets.yaml): `pangeo.vm.fedcloud.eu` must be replaced with your DNS hostname.

 ## Steps